PHart3/colimits-agda/README.md

   with many additions and local changes for general lemmas used in our development of colimits and wild adjunctions.

   In particular, it includes a lot of wild category theory, centered on (co)limits and adjunctions satisfying 2-coherence properties.
   We prove that such 2-coherent left adjoints preserve colimits (over graphs).
-Moreover, we prove that the suspension functor is a 2-coherent left adjoint to Loop-space, for which we develop some new properties of homogeneous types.
-As a result, we get a formal proof that suspension preserves colimits.
+Moreover, we prove that the suspension and unary join functors are 2-coherent left adjoints, for which we develop some new properties of homogeneous types.
+As a result, we get a formal proof that the suspension and join preserve colimits.
 We also prove that modalities, viewed as functors on coslices of Type, are
   2-coherent left adjoints, hence preserve colimits.
 Another notable result is that an adjunction satisfying a reasonable interchange law between the proofs of naturality in each variable respects, in a precise sense, orthogonal factorization systems.
 We show that the colimit functor on Type-valued diagrams satisfies this law.

   See `HoTT-Agda/README.md`
   for details and for the license of the work inside this